SFDO-Community-Sprints/Membership-Essentials-App/README.md

 Help us give you the thanks you deserve!
 Please ensure that all contributing members of the team are included!
 * Team Leader(s):
 * GitHub Scribe(s): Thomas Taylor (@tet3)
-* List of all Contributors: Andrea Hanson, Dean Grahahm, John Adams, Deepa Bedi, Jon Varese, Shari Carlson Reily, Michael Kolodner
+* List of all Contributors: Andrea Hanson, Dean Grahahm, John Adams, Deepa Bedi, Jon Varese, Shari Carlson Reily, Michael Kolodner, Brittany Neale

 ### Project Vision (Your first task as a team)
 A schema for memberships, renewals, payments, multiple members, families, benefits, etc, that actually works.
 Eventually automation etc.